 - Improved user experience thanks to consistent formatting and design

 - Consistent and on-brand look across all recipes.

 There are three contenders for the best recipe plugin for WordPress.
 We prefer to use the first two in the list.

-WP Recipe Maker – The plugin of choice of the top bloggers in the food writing world.
+- WP Recipe Maker – The plugin of choice of the top bloggers in the food writing world.
 There’s a free version but the premium plugin gives you access to the nutrition database, the ability to insert Amazon links, and a lot more.
 No other tool comes close to the features offered in this plugin.
 Try WP Recipe Maker.
-Some blogs recommend WP Ultimate Recipe, which was also a solid performer, albeit with limitations. this has now been replaced by WP Recipe Maker and the original recipe card plugin is no longer supported
+Many bloggers recommend WP Ultimate Recipe, which is also a solid performer, albeit with limitations.
+This has now been replaced by WP Recipe Maker and the original recipe card plugin is no longer supported.

-Create by Medivine – An excellent free recipe card plugin from the advertising platform Mediavine.
+- Create by Mediavine – An excellent free recipe card plugin from the advertising platform Mediavine.
 It has some limitations which some bloggers are not prepared to overlook.
 But for beginner food bloggers, it’s a good choice.
 And it costs nothing.
 Create looks amazing and is very easy to use.

 Note: don't install multiple recipe card plugins.
 Try to keep things consistent and reduce the number of plugins installed.

 I’ll start by saying that SEO plugins are not magic tools that will give you instant visibility in the search results and higher rankings on Google.

 From reading forums and answering questions on blogging groups, I’ve noticed that recipe creators tend to avoid the topic of search engine optimization in food blogging, preferring to focus everything on creating and developing recipes.